bg3/100r.co/_sailing/engine.md

 Removing the fuel line from the intake pump will *eventually* cause the engine to stop, after it's exhausted the fuel left in the pump and lines.

-Removing the air supply could be used if the engine is getting fuel from somewhere else (e.g. leaking oil).
+Removing the air supply could be used if the engine is getting fuel from somewhere else (e.g. leaking oil).\

-Studierende der Leibnitz Universitat Hannover entwerfen Visionen wie Arbeit die Stadt von morgen strukturiert.

 *Possible causes: faulty key switch, faulty fuel stop solenoid.*